-Whether its spotting the electric blue of a kingfisher as it zips over the surface of a river, seeing the first orange tip butterfly of spring, or hearing the deep bellow of a male red deer during their autumn rut, the natural world can deliver moments that will stay with you for life.
+Those who know how to watch wildlife know all the tricks to secure those magical moments, when Mother Nature's finest forms put on a dazzling show.
+Whether it's the electric blue of a kingfisher as it zips over the surface of a river, seeing the first orange tip butterfly of spring, or hearing the deep bellow of a male red deer during their autumn rut, the natural world can deliver moments that will stay with you for life.

 For many people, a lack of confidence stops them from making the most of these opportunities, but you don’t need specialist knowledge to start nature watching and appreciating wildlife.
-Here is our guide to building your confidence and knowledge.
+You've pitched your tent, you're feeling at one with nature, now it should be time to seek out and witness something spectacular.
+So, here's our guide to building your wildlife watching knowledge.

 Most people will find a surprising number of species within easy reach of their front door.
 You will be amazed at how much you do know already and just how many birds, for example, you can identify.
 Get out early or late in the day, as this is when many birds tend to be most active.

 Each bird has a distinct call and you will often hear them before you see them.
 During winter in the UK, the bird you are most likely to hear is the robin.
 When you’ve learnt its high-pitched call you can move on to the great tit with its distinct ‘tee-cher, tee-cher’ (although it has a much wider range of calls than this).
 Birds like the wren (surprisingly noisy for its size with its ‘tics’ and churrs), song thrush (with its complex calls) and blackbirds (making a sound that will remind you of the summer evenings of your youth) will follow next.